 Technology is no longer just a business enabler.
 It is extremely core to the business model itself, no matter what industry.
 Today, ‘digital’ encompasses a lot of things – artificial intelligence (AI), data science, big data, mobility, IoT (the Internet of Things), analytics, additive manufacturing, blockchain, and much more.
 Digital technologies have become so integral to business models and core processes that no enterprise can ignore them and remain competitive.

 That’s why the rate of digitization across industries and countries continues to rise.
 Digital now accounts for a substantial and growing percentage of new enterprise IT spending.
 Thus, the current business environment is defined in part by global socio-economic factors, accelerating technological changes, and changing client preferences for collaboration.

 2. In the post-COVID-19 times ahead, how would you gauge hygiene at work?

 -While the rules of quarantining will need to be adhered to, workplaces will benefit by developing various lines of defense against infection.

-The first line of defense will start at employees’ homes, where each employee will be asked to self-quarantine for a stipulated period if they experience any symptoms or come in contact with a patient or even senses a risk.
-We will need everybody to be honestly sensitive and accountable towards this.
+The first line of defense will start at employees’ homes, where each employee will be asked to self-quarantine for a stipulated period if they experience any symptoms or come in contact with a patient, or even senses a risk.
+We will need everybody to be honestly sensitive and accountable for this.

 The third line of defense will be the compulsory usage of protective gear – including masks, gloves, and sanitizers – to ensure that the spread is minimized even if it does cross the first two lines to enter workspaces.
 Having the disinfection partner continuously protect all high-touch areas like door handles, lift buttons, staircase rails, etc., will also be critical.
 Lastly, an isolation room will be needed in all offices to quickly quarantine anybody who feels unwell.
 A designated doctor-on-call is a must.